serengil/chefboost/README.md

 # Model save and restoration

-You might want to save your model.
+You can save your trained models.

 ```
 model = chef.fit(df.copy(), config)
 chef.save_model(model, "model.pkl")
 ```

 In this way, you can use the same model later to just make predictions.
-Restoration requires to store files under `outputs/rules`.
+This skips the training steps.
+Restoration requires to store .py and .pkl files under `outputs/rules`.

 ```
 model = chef.load_model("model.pkl")
 prediction = chef.predict(model, ['Sunny',85,85,'Weak'])
 ```

-# Sample Configurations
+# Sample configurations

 Chefboost supports several decision tree, bagging and boosting algorithms.
 You just need to pass the configuration to use different algorithms.